-East Wind is a community owned and operated by the members, who share all income and expenses, and are communally responsible for all the needs of the community members, including food, clothing, shelter, medical care, education, and other needs and amenities.
+East Wind community is owned and operated by its members, who share all income and expenses, and are communally responsible for all the needs of the community members, including food, clothing, shelter, medical care, education, and other needs and amenities.
 East Wind is more than just a cooperative business.
 East Wind is a community of nearly seventy idealistic individuals living and working together; it is a farm with thriving gardens, orchards, a ranch, and a sustainable forestry program situated on over 1,000 acres in the Missouri Ozarks; and it is a way of life that emphasizes cooperation, equality, and personal freedom.

 We hope that our cooperative model sets an example that will inspire others.
 To learn more about East Wind Community, please visit our community website here.